FREE Shipping on orders over $899

 What is sinusitis?

-Sinusitis is inflammation of the mucosa of the paranasal sinuses that can be caused by a fungus, bacteria or virus, or by an allergy .
-The paranasal sinuses are small spaces filled with air; They are divided into frontal sinuses (they are in the front part of the skull, located above the nose, that is, in the forehead), ethmoid sinuses (they are located on the sides of the nose, between the bones) and maxillary sinuses (located in cheeks).
-In normal situations, air passes through the sinuses without problem; However, people who suffer from sinusitis have these spaces blocked and suffer discomfort and difficulties when breathing .
+Sinusitis is the inflammation of the lining of the paranasal sinuses that can be caused by a fungus, bacteria, a virus, or an allergy .
+The paranasal sinuses are small, air-filled spaces; they are divided into frontal sinuses (located at the front of the skull, above the nose, in the forehead), ethmoid sinuses (located on the sides of the nose, between the bones), and maxillary sinuses (located in the cheeks).
+Under normal circumstances, air passes through the sinuses without difficulty; however, people with sinusitis have these spaces blocked and experience discomfort and difficulty breathing .

-Inflammation of the sinus mucosa (sinusitis) is normally associated with inflammation of the mucosa of the nasal cavity (rhinitis), which is then called rhinosinusitis.
+Inflammation of the sinus mucosa (sinusitis) is usually associated with inflammation of the mucosa of the nasal cavity (rhinitis), which is then called rhinosinusitis.

-It is a very common pathology in the general population, it can present with a wide variety of symptoms and, in some cases, It can have a significant impact on the quality of life of patients .
+It is a very common pathology in the general population, it can present with a wide variety of symptoms and, in some cases, can have a significant impact on patients' quality of life .

 Types of sinusitis